moztw/central/README.md

 # Repository of moztw.org

-This is the git repository of moztw.org web service, including static pages, forum and wiki.
+This is the git repository of moztw.org web sites, including static pages, forum and wiki.
 If you are willing to contribute, feel free to fork, modify, and send pull request.

 ## Static Pages Local Installation

-It's easy to set up static pages including home page, event pages, contribution pages...,etc.
+It's easy to set up static pages including home page, event pages, contribution pages, etc.

 Only one requirement:
-* SSI (Server Side Include)-support web server with Virtual Hosts enabled
+* SSI (Server Side Include)-supported web server with Virtual Hosts enabled

 ### Apache 2